kjrstory/starter-hugo-academic/content/en/post/spack_openfoam_contribution1/index.md

 ![Dependency_Ares](Ares_Spack.png "Dependency graph of one configuration of ARES")[^1]

 Additionally, depending on the compiler and CPU architecture used, the compilation options may vary.
 To manage such complexity systematically, [Spack](https://spack.io) was developed.
 This article does not aim to serve as a tutorial or user guide for Spack.
 Instead, it intends to showcase cases where developers contribute to Spack.
 Spack can install a vast number of open-source software (approximately 7000 packages as of version 0.19.2 in April 2023).
-In this article, we will focus on one of the open-source CFD (Computational Fluid Dynamics) software, Openfoam.
+In this article, I will focus on one of the open-source CFD (Computational Fluid Dynamics) software, Openfoam.

 ## Basic Usage of Spack
 Although a separate article could be dedicated to explaining how to use Spack, this article will provide a brief explanation.
 The installation process of Spack is simple.
 You need to clone the GitHub repository and set up the environment variables.